Leopold zu Salm-Salm: Career

+He was the titular sixth Prince of Salm-Salm from 1886 to 1908, which had been mediatised since 1813, and as Lord of Anholt he was a hereditary member of the Prussian House of Lords from 1888 until his death in 1908.
 Owning the rights to all mineral resources in the Principality of Salm, he began to mine coal.
 The Trier mining company continued after his death and several of the shafts were named after Leopold.